fishinwind/workshop/content/Classes/class-18.rst

     # OR
     for i, letter in enumerate("abcdefg"):
         print i, letter
-    # remember we have our choice of variable names.
-The above is identical to
-    for xx, hello in enumerate("abcdefg"):
-        print xx, hello

 Generally we name index variables as *i* and give the other variables names that make sense.